Property maps

-We don’t always want to make full collections of photometric images, often we just want a single map of properties of interest.
-Synthesizer provides some helper methods for making commonly used maps.
+Synthesizer provides helper methods for making commonly used maps of physical properties.
 Unlike the methods used to make collections of photometric images, these map making methods return individual Image objects.
-Like the Galaxy.get_imgs_luminosity and Galaxy.get_imgs_flux methods, these methods take an img_type argument which can either be "smoothed" or "hist".
+Like the Galaxy.get_imgs_luminosity and Galaxy.get_imgs_flux methods, these methods take an img_type argument, which can either be "smoothed" or "hist".
 Below are examples showing their use.

 Note that some of these are summative (e.g. mass) while others are mass weighted averages (e.g. metallicity and age).

-Here we demonstrate the usage of these map methods but to do so we need a galaxy to visualise.
-For this we will use another CAMELS galaxy.
+Here we demonstrate the usage of these map methods, but to do so we need a galaxy to visualise.
+For this we will use an example CAMELS galaxy.

 [1]: